FrankHassanabad/Oauth2orizeRecipes/README.md

 OAuth2orizeRecipes
 ==================

-OAuth2 security recipes and examples based on OAuth2orize.
+OAuth2 security recipes and examples based on [OAuth2orize](https://github.com/jaredhanson/oauth2orize).

-What is different here from the plain grants example from OAuth2orize?
-The plain grants example from [OAuth2orize](https://github.com/jaredhanson/oauth2orize) is meant to be a very simple example which show cases the bare minimum of an OAuth2 Server in Node.js so that you get an idea of how to write your own.
+The plain grants example from [OAuth2orize](https://github.com/jaredhanson/oauth2orize) are meant to be a very simple example which show cases the bare minimum of an OAuth2 Server in Node.js so that you get an idea of how to write your own.
 The recipes here are more complete but come with more complexity.
 However, if you're looking for a more complete OAuth2 code solution to run on Node.js, then this is the place you want to be.

 # Installation
 ```